1821 Info 1g: Caleb Crompton

 Caleb moves to Victoria - an introduction

 This page was first drafted in early 2002 when the facts then represented were thought to be accurate.
 They were augmented by James Crompton's photograph of St James' Church, which, at the time was the only church in the settlement and remains an important and memorable milestone.
-At that time it was thought that Fanny was buried in the grounds of the church.
-In the following 19 years many new facts came to light, especially following a visit to Tasmania and Miners Rest.
+At that time it was thought that Frances Crompton was buried in the grounds of the church.
+In the following 19 years many new facts came to light, especially following the author's visit to Tasmania and Miners Rest.
 There is still more to discover, however, links have been established with his journey to Miners Rest, the Newmarket Hotel and Dowling Forest race track.

 It is still not known why Caleb first migrated to Adelaide, though it is known he travelled from Launceston to Adelaide with a quantity of hay.
 Whilst in Adelaide he dealt in horses, which involved financial irregularities and imprisonment in the newly opened Adelaide gaol.
 He tried to become a slaughter man before he was made insolvent and lost his properties in Adelaide and Cox's Creek.
 Perhaps, Caleb like many others, was lured to the Ballarat goldfields, discovered in 1851, on a overland journey seeking his elusive fortune.